 Believe in yourself

 They called you for the interview because they can already see some potential in you through your CV.
-Your CV made the first round which statistically is extremely difficult, but you made it.
-Give yourself a little credit, you’ve got this!
+Your CV made the first round which, statistically, is extremely difficult, but you made it.
+Give yourself a little credit.

 They are people just like you

 The interviewers are people just like you doing their job.
-They are not there to interrogate you but discover whether you are the right candidate for the job.
+They are not there to interrogate you, but to discover whether you are the right candidate for the job.
 Make things easier for them by showing them you are the person they’re looking for.

 Put things into perspective

-Don’t think negatively.
 This is not the time to be putting yourself down.
 Believe in yourself and your capabilities and boost your morale.
-In this situation, you need to be your own personal cheerleader and only think positively otherwise you will let anxiety and fear seep in (we really dont like those).
+In this situation, you need to be your own personal cheerleader, so go in confident and happy to prove why you’re the best candidate for the job.

 Keep things simple.
-A job interview is very normal, you are simply going for a chat to discuss potential opportunities.
-Thousands of people do this every day!
-Don’t build it up to be a huge thing in your head.
+Try to remember: a job interview is just a talk.
+Don’t build it up to be greater than that.
 The interviewer wants you to be yourself, so they can gauge whether you will be a good fit within their organisation.